Muhaiminul-Kabir/My-codes/README.md

 # My-codes
-In this repository all the code practised will be stored.
+In this repository all the codes I practised will be stored.